Jompra/Plntify-Swapshop/README.md

 * `$ npm install` to install dependencies.
 * `$ open example.env` And change all of the placeholders to your own keys and tokens.
 * `$ mv example.env .env` to rename file.
-* If you would like users with 150 example plants between portfolios use `$ npm run seed` to fill database with example data and users.
+* If you would like four example with 150 plants spread between their portfolios use `$ npm run seed` to fill database with example data and users.
 * `$ cd frontend/` to move into frontend folder.
 * `$ npm install` to install dependencies.
 * `$ open example.env` And change all of the placeholders to your own keys and tokens.